andrewchambers/bupstash/doc/upcoming_changelog.md

 - Added a new --ignore-permission-errors option to `bupstash put`.
-- Added a new advanced environment variable BUPSTASH_KEEP_WAL=1 for 'bupstash serve' See WAL section below.
+- Added a new advanced environment variable BUPSTASH_KEEP_WAL=1 for 'bupstash serve' (See WAL section below).

 ## Notable Bug fixes